gurbanoglu/FullStack-TaskManager/README.md

 development server:
 node app.js

-Build command for both client-side and server-side: npm i
+Build command to run in the client-side and server-side directories: npm i